 2. A statement that the applicant has good reason to believe one of the following:

-(a) That the garnishee is indebted to the judgment debtor for monies which are not earnings.
+(a) That the garnishee is indebted to the judgment debtor for monies that are not earnings.

 (b) That the garnishee is holding nonexempt monies on behalf of the judgment debtor.

-(c) That the garnishee has in his possession nonexempt personal property belonging to the judgment debtor.
+(c) That the garnishee has in the garnishee's possession nonexempt personal property belonging to the judgment debtor.

-(d) That the garnishee is a corporation and the judgment debtor is the owner of shares in such corporation, or has a proprietary interest in the corporation.
+(d) That the garnishee is a corporation and the judgment debtor is the owner of shares in the corporation, or has a proprietary interest in the corporation.

-3. The amount of the outstanding balance due on the underlying judgment, together with interest and accrued allowable costs, on the date the application is made, and the rate at which interest accrues on that judgment, or if no judgment has been entered, the amount of money damages requested in the judgment creditor's complaint.
+3. The amount of the outstanding balance due on the underlying judgment, together with interest, accrued attorney fees, including fees for the garnishment, if allowed by the judgment or contract and accrued allowable costs, on the date the application is made, and the rate at which interest accrues on that judgment, or if no judgment has been entered, the amount of money damages requested in the judgment creditor's complaint.